 Oil and gas sector production capacity is being enhanced.
 According to the Croatian Hydrocarbon Agency, in July 2019 four companies placed bids for six (of the seven) offered sites in the Pannonian Basin, in northern Croatia.
 As a result of the first onshore tender, two new drilling wells have been opened in Croatia's eastern region of Slavonia by Canada-based Vermilion.
 In addition, in February 2019 the government launched a tender for gas and oil exploration in the southern part of the country, with a deadline for September 2019.
-Croatia is also in the process of building a liquefied natural gas terminal on its island of Krk, and is participating in the Ionian-Adriatic Gas Pipeline, which is a continuation of the Trans Adriatic Pipeline that brings natural gas from Azerbaijan's gas field of Shah Deniz to Bosnia and Herzegovina, Croatia and Montenegro.
-Both of these plans should have an important role in diversifying the natural gas supply as well as ensuring security of a natural gas supply not only for Croatia, but also for the wider region.
-In addition, the Croatian natural gas transmission operator Plinacro announced that two-way gas flow between Croatia and Slovenia has been enabled, thus fulfilling its obligation under EU regulations regarding gas supply security measures.
+Croatia is also in the process of building a liquefied natural gas terminal on its island of Krk, and is participating in the lonian-Adriatic Gas Pipeline, which is a continuation of the Trans Adriatic Pipeline that brings natural gas from Azerbaijan's gas field of Shah Deniz to Bosnia and Herzegovina, Croatia and Montenegro.
+Both of these plans should have an important role in diversifying the natural gas supply as well as ensuring security of a natural gas transmission operator Plinacro announced that two-way gas flow between Croatia and Slovenia has been enabled, thus fulfilling its obligation under EU regulations regarding gas supply security measures.